 Follow your orthodontist’s instructions for retainer wear and care to maintain your results.
 Regular follow-up appointments may be scheduled every few months to monitor your progress.
 If you have a fixed retainer, a water flosser can help remove food particles that may get trapped.
 Learn more about cleaning tips for retainers.

-Mild soreness is common during the first few days after braces removal, particularly on the day of the appointment.
-Your orthodontist may need to apply some pressure to confirm all brackets and adhesive have been fully removed from your teeth.
+Mild soreness is common during the first few days after brace removal, particularly on the day of the appointment.
+Your orthodontist may need to apply some pressure to confirm that all brackets and adhesive have been fully removed from your teeth.
 This soreness should feel similar to a routine wire adjustment and typically fades within a few days.
 Some patients also experience tooth sensitivity after braces, but using fluoride toothpaste can help reduce discomfort.

-Brushing and Flossing After Braces
+Easier Brushing and Flossing

 You will notice how much easier it is to brush and floss without brackets, wires, and rubber bands.
 While cleaning your teeth is simpler now, it is just as important to maintain strong daily oral hygiene habits.
-This is especially true if you have a fixed retainer, which can trap food particles along the wire.
+This is particularly true if you have a fixed retainer, which can trap food particles along the wire.

-You may have calluses on the inside of your lips from brackets rubbing against them during treatment.
+You may have calluses on the inside of your lips from the brackets rubbing against them during treatment.
 These are easy to overlook while wearing braces but more noticeable once they are removed.
 They will fade over time.

 You might also notice slight discoloration or a difference in tooth color where brackets were placed compared to the exposed areas.
 This is normal and results from how difficult it can be to clean thoroughly around braces.
 Consistent brushing and flossing will help even out your tooth color.
 If you want to brighten your smile further, teeth whitening is an option to discuss with your dentist after treatment.

-The Big Reveal: Seeing Your New Smile for the First Time
+Seeing Your New Smile for the First Time

-Your Last Appointment and Follow-Up
+Your Final Appointment and Follow-Up Care

 Your final appointment marks the official end of active orthodontic treatment and the start of the retention phase.
 During this visit, your orthodontist will remove your braces, take final impressions of your teeth, and fit you for a custom retainer.
 Your orthodontist will also schedule follow-up appointments to check on your progress and confirm your retainer is working as intended.
 Attending these follow-ups is important for the long-term success of your results.